 What's a good daily skincare routine with antioxidants?

-If you’re looking for a good daily vitamin C serum with Tetrahexyldecyl ascorbate, try beauty editor favorites like Dr. Barbara Sturm The Good C Vitamin C Serum or Dr. Loretta Anti-Aging Repair Serum.
-If you’re looking for a more affordable price point, consider The Ordinary Ascorbyl Tetraisopalmitate Solution 20% in Vitamin F.
+If you’re looking for a good daily vitamin C serum with Tetrahexyldecyl ascorbate, try beauty editor favourites like Dr. Barbara Sturm The Good C Vitamin C Serum, £45, or Medik8 C-Tetra Serum, £39.
+If you’re looking for a more affordable price point, consider The Ordinary Ascorbyl Tetraisopalmitate Solution 20% in Vitamin F, £17.60.

-If you can find a daily serum with both vitamin C and vitamin E, (an ingredient that offers antioxidant protection and moisturizing benefits) even better.
-Dr. Mack recommends Skin Better Science Alto Advanced Defense and Repair Serum, a highly-potent antioxidant serum with vitamins C and E, plus 17 additional free-radical fighters, including micrococcus lysate (an enzyme that helps repair photo-damaged cells) and plankton extract (protects the skin from UV and blue-light damage).
-If you require extra moisture, consider sandwiching a moisturizer — like the new Summer Fridays Rich Cushion Cream Ultra Plumping Moisturizer — between the serum and sunscreen.
+If you can find a daily serum with both vitamin C and vitamin E, (an ingredient that offers antioxidant protection and moisturising benefits) even better.
+Dr Mack recommends Skin Better Science Alto Advanced Defense and Repair Serum, £169.50, a highly-potent antioxidant serum with vitamins C and E, plus 17 additional free-radical fighters, including micrococcus lysate (an enzyme that helps repair photo-damaged cells) and plankton extract (protects the skin from UV and blue-light damage).
+Also try Simple Booster Serum 10% Vitamin C+E+F, £8, if you're on a budget.
+If you require extra moisture, consider sandwiching a moisturiser like the new Summer Fridays Rich Cushion Cream, £52, or Natural Moisturizing Factors + PhytoCeramides, £20, between the serum and sunscreen.

-For your sunscreen step, Dr. Mack recommends ISDIN Eryfotona Actinica, which is a lightweight, mineral formula with broad-spectrum protection and a patented ingredient called "DNA Repairsomes" that helps repair existing sun damage.
-L’Oréal Paris Revitalift Broad-Spectrum SPF 50 is another sheer, lightweight option that’s a little more affordable (and an R29 favorite).
-If you’re interested in a tinted sunscreen, I love RMS Supernatural Radiance Serum Broad Spectrum SPF 30, which adds a tiny touch of glow and luminosity to the skin but feels invisible.
+For your sunscreen step, Dr Mack recommends ISDIN.
+Try the Eryfotona AK Fluid SPF 100+, £19.53.
+L’Oréal Paris Revitalift Broad-Spectrum SPF 50, £19.99, is another sheer, lightweight option that’s a little more affordable (and an R29 favourite).
+If you’re interested in a tinted sunscreen, I love RMS Supernatural Radiance Serum Broad Spectrum SPF 30, £44, which adds a tiny touch of glow and luminosity to the skin but feels invisible.

 Can I use an antioxidant serum at night?

-At the end of the day, Dr. Mack recommends a double cleanse, first with a balm (something like Provence Immortal Bloom Cleansing Balm) followed by a simple gel cleanser, like Cetaphil Gentle Skin Cleanser.
-Then, consider a gentle retinol — or a retinol alternative if you have sensitive skin — followed by a moisturizer (it can be the same one you used during the day) or a facial oil to keep your skin's moisture from evaporating while you sleep.
+At the end of the day, Dr Mack recommends a double cleanse, first with a balm (something like Farmacy Strawberry Shortcake Clean, £32) followed by a simple gel cleanser, like CeraVe Foaming Cleanser, £11.50, Then, consider a gentle retinol — or a retinol alternative if you have sensitive skin — followed by a moisturiser (it can be the same one you used during the day) or a facial oil to keep your skin's moisture from evaporating while you sleep.

 Skincare becomes a lot easier when you understand why you’re doing each step.
 When applying an antioxidant serum to your face in the morning, you’re not only brightening and toning your skin but adding an invisible layer of protection that complements your sunscreen.
 Of course, SPF is non-negotiable, but this preliminary step will make it work a little harder.
 Ultimately, your skin will benefit in the long run.